 For proficiency-based learning to be effective, schools and teachers have to prioritize.
 They will need to determine what knowledge and skills students absolutely need to acquire before they graduate from high school, what content knowledge students need to learn in each subject area, and what essential benchmarks students need to meet as they progress through their education.

 State standards provide the foundation—the grade-level learning progressions that teachers use to design their curriculum—but schools determine how standards will be implemented, including which standards must be met.
 In an ideal world, every student would meet every standard.
 But the reality is that teachers may not have the time to address every standard as comprehensively as they might want to, and not every student will master every standard.
 Our Framework recommends that schools prioritize the most essential knowledge and skills, and then work backward to design the curriculum.
 By using prioritization and the principles of backward design, schools can certify achievement of essential competencies and significantly increase college and career preparation.

-In this section, school leaders and teachers will find detailed guidance on developing a practical and prioritized system of learning standards.
+In this section, school leaders and teachers will find detailed guidance on developing a practical and prioritized system of learning competencies.

 - Exemplar Standards: Maine